 Additional career certification programs were implemented based on the capacity and student population at each facility.
 Cabarrus YDC offered students an opportunity to receive training in commercial greenhouse operations through a continuing partnership with 100 Gardens and IT industry recognized certifications in fiber optic cabling and telecommunications through the C-TECH program.
-Additional materials have been purchased for two other YDCs to implement C-TECH training, however, due to COVID-19 restrictions, the instructor certification training has been delayed.
+Edgecombe and Lenoir YDC had instructors certified to provide the C-Tech training in December 2020.

 Education Services has also led an initiative to improve technology access within the facilities.
 Through close collaboration with NCDIT, progress has been made to update the facilities' infrastructure.
 Upon completion of this project, there will be separate wireless access for staff and students, which will allow for increased educational and training opportunities and more personalized instruction, preparing our students for a more successful transition to the community.
+This is anticipated to be completed in fall of 2021.

-• Nutrition Services
+Nutrition Services